 Protestant Church of Christ-ers,

 Your community’s fourth false premise is a common Protestant trait, which is to label any nonconforming example from history as “not true Christianity,” or not pertaining to the invisible “true Church” that exists within a sect’s collective mind.
-The strategy always allows for a “true” form of Christianity to elusively exist somewhere within the shadows of history that will always adhere to any modern whim.
+The strategy always allows for a “true” form of Christianity to elusively exist somewhere within the shadows of history, and that will always adhere to any modern whim.
 So, for those of you who have considered my review of the last three false premises, and are entertaining the possibility, no matter how slight, that the Catholic Church has a more perfect grasp on the subjects of Baptism and Scripture, then the following should solidify your inkling.

 The earliest extra-biblical Church document we have is called The Didache, also called The Teachings of the Twelve, and it may have been composed by the Apostles or their schools as early as A.D.
 70. The Didache contains what Hebrews 6:2 referred to: instructions for baptisms: